awslabs/clickstream-analytics-on-aws/docs/en/pipeline-mgmt/data-modeling/configure-data-modeling.md

         * **VPC**: A virtual private cloud (VPC) based on the Amazon VPC service is your private, logically isolated network in the AWS Cloud.

+            !!! info "Note"

-            > **Note**: If you place the cluster within the isolated subnets, the VPC must have VPC endpoints for S3, Logs, Dynamodb, STS, States, Redshift and Redshift-data service.
+                If you place the cluster within the isolated subnets, the VPC must have VPC endpoints for S3, Logs, Dynamodb, STS, States, Redshift and Redshift-data service.

         * **Security Group**: This VPC security group defines which subnets and IP ranges can access the endpoint of Redshift cluster.

         * **Subnets**: Select at least three existing VPC subnets.

+            !!! info "Note"

-            > **Note**: We recommend using private subnets to deploy for following security best practices.
+                We recommend using private subnets to deploy for following security best practices.

+            !!! info "Note"

+                Please ensure that your subnets have enough available IP addresses to create Redshift Serverless, and check [the number of free IP addresses required for each subnet][serverless-usage-considerations].

     * **Provisioned mode**